-What is the average speaking rate?
+What is the average words per minute speaking rate?

 According to the National Center for Voice and Speech, the average rate for English speakers in the US is about 150 wpm.
-The average speaking rate can change for your speech.
+The average speaking rate can change for your project.
 Especially some professionals are known to speak faster purposefully.

-Average speaking rates vary for different activities.
+Average words per minute speaking rates vary for different jobs and projects:

 |Presentations||between 100 – 150 wpm for a comfortable pace|